 ** This was a direct continuation of ''Radio/ImSorryIllReadThatAgain'', in which not just the late Announcer Hatch, but the cast was baffled that anyone was listening to this rubbish.
-Later episodes also made fun of the performers' careers outside Radio Prune, leading to the pleasing symmetry of ''Clue'''s parent show slagging it off after the first season:
+Later episodes also made fun of the performers' careers outside Radio Prune, leading to the pleasing symmetry of John Cleese slagging off Clue during the ISIRTA 25th anniversary special:

 --->'''Director-General of the BBC''': ''I'm Sorry I Haven't A Script'', that was you lot, wasn't it?
 Call that a PanelGame?
 Don't make me laugh.\\

 ** The competitors also engaged in it themselves, on occassion -- in the "Broadcasting Ball" episode, the contestants were to identify a sound or bit of music.
 A quick, monkeyesque 'ooo ooo ooo' played for Tim, to which he responded with this.

 --->'''Tim:''' Well, that'd be three geriatrics called ''[[ActorAllusion The Goodies]]'' attempting to sing.

 --->''(the clip is played again, slightly longer this time, with audience cheers in the background)''

 --->'''Tim:''' Hold on, that can't be ''Series/TheGoodies'', that's applause...

 * Most comedy shows on American public radio generally make fun of public radio, as being too liberal, too erudite, too boring, or what have you.

 --->'''Tom or Ray Magliozzi''': Well, it's happened again - you've wasted another perfectly good hour listening to ''Radio/CarTalk''... and even though Roger Clemens stabs his radio with a syringe whenever he hears us say it, this is NPR: National Public Radio.